 The reef knot, besides being a traditional and useful knot, also reminds us of the strong ties of friendship in Scouting, as does the hand-shake at the base of the triangle.
-The eagle-eyed among you will notice that it is the left hands that are being used - a Scouting tradition with a good, but perhaps apocryphal, story of its origin (http://www.thescoutingpages.org.uk/handshake.html).
+The eagle-eyed among you will notice that it is the left hands that are being used - a Scouting tradition with a good, but perhaps apocryphal, story of its own.

-Our website is www.21stromsey.co.uk.
+Our website is www.21stromsey.co.uk .
 Besides information about recent and forthcoming events it also has appropriate "contact us" links should you require further information.